 About Fly Fishing The Truckee River Area

 The upper section of the Truckee River offers easy access next to Highway 89, and during spring time the river fishes well here.
 Further downstream and east of the town of Truckee, the river has special regulations, and is a totally wild fishery.
-The Glenshire section offers anglers with increased access areas, and with more water in the system from other tributaries like Martis Creek, the river’s size increases.
+The Glenshire section has even more access for anglers on productive water anglers, and with more water in the system from other tributaries like Martis Creek, the river’s size increases.
 There is numerous riffles, pools, and pocket water to be explored on this stretch that hold quality trophy trout.

 It’s the lower section of this most impressive watershed with its fabled “Grand Canyon of the Truckee River” that is the heart and soul of the Truckee River watershed.
 The canyon holds the largest trout in the system and await the fly angler who has the perfect drift, the right fly, and plenty of patience.
 Great hatches invade this river, and in the month of June three large aquatic insects can be out; Green Drake mayflies, Golden stone flies, and Carpenter ants.

 Summer evenings offer caddis hatches and a chance to catch these wild and beautiful trout on the surface with dry flies.
 Water flows drop during the fall season, concentrating the populations of fish to certain sections of the river.
 The second season commences during this time, and hatches of blue wing olive mayflies and the October caddis thrive, with dry fly opportunities available during the day.
 Presenting streamers for apex predatory trout is an exciting option, and requires many casts and long hours, but with a little luck you may catch the fish of a lifetime.